gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 - [Summary](#summary)

 <a name='Basics'></a>

 ## Basics

 **_Questions: what is machine learning?_**

 The fundamental goal of machine learning is to generalize beyond the examples in the training set.

-<p class="lead">"(Machine learning is) the field of study that gives computers the ability to learn without being explicitly programmed." -- Arthur Samuel
+> (Machine learning is) the field of study that gives computers the ability to learn without being explicitly programmed -- Arthur Samuel

-"A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E." -- Tom Mitchell </p>
+> A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E. -- Tom Mitchell

 **_Key Elements of ML Algorithm_**